Edificio con el letrero "Laguna Nivaria" y árboles alrededor.

 The house and the families of La Laguna

-Our history dates back to the 16th century, a period in which it is believed that the Ponte family home existed, as when listing the properties of the old estate founded by his grandfather, Pedro de Ponte (great grandson of the founder of Garachico) made note of the main houses that they owned in the Plaza San Miguel de Los Ángeles in La Laguna.
+Our history dates back to the XVI century, a period in which there must have been a house belonging to the Ponte family, as Pedro de Ponte – great-grandson of the founder of Garachico – when listing the assets of the old Mayorazgo founded by his grandfather, mentions the main houses that his parents owned in Plaza San Miguel de los Ángeles in La Laguna.

-After various transformations (according to the building’s foundation it was once a casino) the future hotel was owned by Juan del Hoyo-Solórzano y Peraza de Ayala, mayor of La Laguna from 1865 to 1868.
+After several events, including the foundation of the house as a casino, the future hotel was owned by Juan del Hoyo-Solórzano and Peraza de Ayala, mayor of La Laguna from 1865 to 1868.

-When he died, the house was inherited by his niece, the Marquess of Celada by her marriage to the 15th Marquess, Don Ángel Benítez de Lugo y Cólogan (1883-1928), who was mayor of La Laguna and a gentleman of the Bedchamber of King Alfonso XVIII.
-The family then moved to live in La Laguna from La Orotava, where they had resided since the first conquest of the island.
+When he passed away, the house was inherited by his niece, the Marchioness of Celada due to her marriage to the XV Marquis, Don Ángel Benítez de Lugo y Cólogan (1883-1928), who was mayor of La Laguna and Gentleman of the Chamber with exercises of King Alfonso XIII – a family that from then on moved to live in La Laguna, from La Orotava, where they had resided since the first conquest of the island.

-Their son, the 16th Marquess of Celada, after marrying Doña María de Ascanio y Poggio, then took up residence in this house, which they renovated and extended and lived in with their family.
-The 17th Marquess de Celada, Don Diego Benítez de Lugo y Ascanio, then converted it into a hotel, which is now owned by his daughters.
+His son, the XVI Marquis of Celada, upon marrying Doña María de Ascanio y Poggio, moved to live in this house, which he renovated and enlarged, and where he lived with his family.
+The XVII Marquis of Celada, Don Diego Benítez de Lugo y Ascanio, turned it into a hotel that is currently owned by his daughters.

 Historical shields